 The National Reconnaissance Office recently declassified its GAMBIT and KH-9 HEXAGON spy satellite programs, and as part of the agency’s 50th anniversary celebration, allowed a HEXAGON to be displayed — for just one day — at the National Air and Space Museum’s Udvar-Hazy Center in northern Virginia.

 A few days later, Lockheed Martin Missiles and Space retiree Art Jesensky wrote to us, “I have enclosed some photos and a story I wrote about the day the last HEXAGON satellite was launched.
-The pictures (click on the images below to see them larger) were taken by an oil company employee just offshore on an exploration platform.”
+The pictures were taken by an oil company employee just offshore on an exploration platform.”

 Here’s Jesensky’s account: